 Larson has opposed the policies of preemption and unilateralism and the war in Iraq since its inception and has focused his concerns on the threats of terrorism, protecting the homeland, and supporting first responders.
 However, he has vigorously supported the troops, visited Iraq three times, and succeeded in passing legislation to reimburse family members who purchased body armor for soldiers who had not been adequately equipped by the military.
 Larson has also fought for appropriate access to behavioral treatment for military families who have children with autism, previously introducing the 'Caring for Military Kids with Autism Act' in Congress.

+Larson is committed to preserving Social Security and Medicare and securing a true prescription drug benefit for seniors.
+He has introduced legislation to allow the federal government to directly negotiate lower drug prices for over 40 million Medicare beneficiaries.
 Among his efforts to promote development in Hartford, Larson successfully led the effort to initiate a feasibility study of the Coltsville section of Hartford as a first step in gaining a National Park designation for the area from the Department of the Interior.